Author photo credit: Gabrielle Malewski

-I'm a novelist and an award-nominated journalist at The Independent, based in New York.
+I'm an author and an award-nominated journalist at The Independent, based in New York.

 My debut thriller THE QUIET TENANT will be published in 2023 by Knopf in the US and Little, Brown in the UK.
 Rights have sold in 30 territories.
-You can find out more about the book here and here.
-Oh, and here.
+You can find out more about the book here.

-I also wrote a book in French, which was published in 2020.
+I also wrote a novel in French, which was published in 2020.
 It's about a female bodybuilder tasked with managing her sister's bakery.
-Really, it's about bodies and the tricky task of feeling at home in them.
+Really, it's about bodies and the ways in which we try to feel at home in them.
 You can find out more about it here.

-I studied political science and journalism at Sciences Po, in Paris, and I have an MS degree from Columbia Journalism School.
+I studied political science and journalism at Sciences Po in Paris, as well as journalism at City, University of London, and I have an MS degree from Columbia Journalism School.

 In early 2019, I interviewed Liam Neeson.
-After the resulting article made global headlines, I wrote more about that interview and the way it unfolded.
+After the interview made global headlines, I wrote more about the way it unfolded.
 As a result of this interview, I was shortlisted for a British Journalism Award (Scoop of the Year) and for a National Press Award (Scoop: Popular Life).